-Loyola speaker series to explore political and social movements
+Loyola speaker series to explore state of youth activism and issues in Ukraine

 To learn more about the speaker series and register for a lecture, visit the Bunting Peace and Justice Speaker Series website.